nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-8.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30557](https://jira.nuxeo.com/browse/NXP-30557)

-### Return JSON with error message instead of HTML response for Generic HTTP 500 error
+### Return JSON With Error Message Instead of HTML Response for Generic HTTP 500 Error

-The error message is returned as a JSON and not anymore as a HTML response.
+The error message is returned as a JSON and not anymore as an HTML response.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30513](https://jira.nuxeo.com/browse/NXP-30513)

-### Bulk command scroller should be aligned on the underlying page provider
+### Bulk Command Scroller Should Be Aligned on the Underlying Page Provider

 Bulk command scroller is aligned on the underlying page provider configuration, meaning that if the page provider relies on Elasticsearch, the bulk command will use an Elasticsearch scroller.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30570](https://jira.nuxeo.com/browse/NXP-30570)

-### Display an error when trying to create a user which already exists
+### Display an Error When Trying to Create a User Which Already Exists

-User creation returns a HTTP 409 when the user already exists.
+User creation returns an HTTP 409 when the user already exists.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-29793](https://jira.nuxeo.com/browse/NXP-29793)

-### Nuxeo WOPI addon prevents Nuxeo Dev Tools to connect to Nuxeo server
+### Nuxeo WOPI Addon Prevents Nuxeo Dev Tools to Connect to Nuxeo Server

 Nuxeo Dev Tools works when the addon "Nuxeo WOPI" is installed.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30460](https://jira.nuxeo.com/browse/NXP-30460)

-### Web Engine module 'EasyShare' should be overridable
+### Web Engine Module 'EasyShare' Should Be Overridable

 Previously, it was not possible to override resources of the Web Engine module EasyShare.
 So customizing the EasyShare download page was not possible.